-Under these conditions, allow the historical Russian territory with the predominant ethnic Russian population to go there, to some international military alliance, despite the fact that the residents of Crimea themselves want to be part of Russia - excuse me, we could not do otherwise.
+Under these conditions, allow historical Russian territory with a predominantly ethnic Russian population went right there, into some kind of international military alliance, despite the fact that the inhabitants of Crimea themselves want to be part of Russia - excuse me, we couldn’t just act differently.

 QUESTION: So, Francois Hollande invited you to France, to Paris, to Normandy.
 You are already familiar with him.
 Can you move on and can you say that you have a relationship of trust?

 V.PUTIN: I think yes.